Overloaded power strip caused deadly Queens fire

-FAR ROCKAWAY, Queens (WABC) --Fire officials have pinpointed the cause of the fire that killed an elderly woman and her adult daughter in Queens.
+FAR ROCKAWAY, Queens (WABC) --A two-alarm house fire claimed the lives of an elderly mother and her adult daughter in Queens Monday morning was caused by an overloaded power strip, investigators said Tuesday.

-Officials say that a "fully loaded" power strip was placed in an "extreme clutter" environment.

-The internconnected power strips were supplying power to multiple appliances in the house.
-The home had a smoke detector but it was not working.
+Officials say that the "fully loaded" power strip was placed in an "extreme clutter" environment, with the inter-connected power strips supplying power to multiple appliances in the house.
+The home had a smoke detector, but it was not working.

 The heavy rain and wind made the fire more challenging for firefighters to put out.